About

 Authenticity

 We bring the flavor and traditions of Italy to your table.
-We focus on fresh pasta dishes inspired by Chef Marco’s family and home-town recipes from the region of Puglia, to hug all the different regions of Italy, in a journey that wants to give to our customers the best experience of the Italian cuisine.
-Orecchiette, Cavatelli, Bucatini, Gnocchi are just some of the pasta shapes that we make everyday in our kitchen.
-Our menu and wine list express this promise.
+We focus on fresh pasta dishes inspired by Chef Marco’s family and home-town recipes from the region of Puglia.
+We spotlight the dishes of southern Italy, with beloved nation-wide favorites sprinkled in.
+We strive to offer our guests the best experience in Italian cuisine.
+Orecchiette, Rigatoni, and Bucatini are just some of the pasta shapes that we make everyday in our kitchen.

 Freshness, Seasonality, and Quality

-We believe that correctly combining ingredients with some high-quality imported products can be the best way to reach the real Italian cuisine experience in Orange County.
+We believe that correctly combining fresh, local ingredients with high-quality imported products is the best way to spotlight real Italian cuisine in Orange County.

 Ingredients

-We source the best seasonal ingredients, and we connect directly with the people who grow and produce the ingredients for our dishes.
+We source the most flavorful seasonal ingredients while connecting directly with the people who grow our produce.
 We understand the importance of working closely with local farmers, fisherman, and cheesemakers.
-We regularly visit farmers markets, and hand select the freshest vegetables and fruit to use in our daily specials and fresh home-made pasta.
-In addition to local produce, we take pride on sourcing the best imported specialty items directly from Italy, such as perfectly aged Parmigiano Reggiano, drum wheat, legumes , and delicate extra virgin olive oil.
+We regularly visit San Juan Capistrano's Ecology Center and hand select the freshest vegetables and fruit to use in our daily specials and fresh home-made pasta.
+In addition to local produce, we take pride on sourcing the best imported specialty items directly from Italy, such as perfectly aged Parmigiano Reggiano, durum wheat, legumes, and delicate extra virgin olive oil.
+We've been awarded the prestigious Marchio Q "Ospitalita Italiano" award from the Italian Cultural Institute because of our commitment to showcasing the finest in Italian products.

 Italian Style

-We can take you on a road trip to Italy without making you leave California through the restaurant’s atmosphere, decor, furniture, wall accents, softly playing Italian music, menu, Italian wine selection, and last but not least, our warm Italian hospitality.
+We can take you on a trip to Italy without having to leave California through the restaurant’s atmosphere, menu, Italian wine selection, and warm Italian hospitality.

 What’s Trullo ?